cabforum/forum/SCWG-charter.md

 Votes cast before the Voting Member's suspension is announced will stand.

 **6. Voting structure:** In order for a ballot to be adopted by the SCWG, two-thirds or more of the votes cast by the Certificate Issuers must be in favor of the ballot and more than 50% of the votes cast by the Certificate Consumers must be in favor of the ballot.
 At least one member of each voting class must vote in favor of a ballot for it to be adopted.
 Quorum is half the average number of voting members (cumulative of both Certificate Issuer and Certificate Consumer classes) that have participated in the previous three SCWG Meetings or Teleconferences (not counting subcommittee meetings thereof).
-For transition purposes, if three meetings have not yet occurred, quorum is ten (10).

 **7. Summary of the work that the SCWG plans to accomplish:** As specified in Scope section above.